meetradip/RiduanRahmanRadip/README.md

 <br />

-Hi, I'm [Waliul Islam Alif](https://), a passionate self-taught experienced flutter app developer and a freelance software developer from Bangladesh.
+Hi, I'm [Riduan Rahman Radip](https://), a passionate self-taught experienced flutter app developer and a freelance software developer from Bangladesh.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💼 Any freelance work?
-Reach me via [email](mailto:wiasitemail@gmail.com) :)
+Reach me via [email](mailto:unstablebengali@gmail.com) :)
 - 🔭 I’m currently working on [Snapshot](https://github.com/WaliulIslamAlif/snapshot)

-- 🌱 I’m currently preparing for my **University admission test**.
+- 🌱 I’m currently preparing for my **ssc examination - 2022**.
 So I will be less productive than previous sessions.

 - 💬 Ask me about anything, I am always happy to help;